keep-starknet-strange/mikan/README.md

 - **Fast Consensus**: Built on the Malachite BFT consensus framework, which provides high throughput and quick finality.

-- **Erasure Coding**: Data is erasure-coded with a 4x expansion factor, allowing data availability to be verified by sampling just a small fraction of the total data.

 ## Architecture

 Mikan consists of the following components: